I am currently head over heels with the new tool I bought not so long ago.

 Fast and eliminate the tedious work and the dreaded feeling I have whenever I need to cut my leftover scraps into common size. (more on scrap organization soon in another post)

-The ruler is big! but the shipping from Amazon wasn’t too bad having it posted all the way from the US to Malaysia.
+The ruler is big! but the shipping from wasn’t too bad having it posted all the way from the US to Malaysia.
 I was very pleased with the shipping.

 The ruler has a different flexibility to it.
 It is very pliable yet hard enough for cutting straight edges.
 Something special and fancy indeed.